Viridian Key insights summary

 - On the bottom left are companies with Adj E.V./2025 EBITDAR of under 7x and total liabilities to market cap under 2x.
 The group includes Vext, GTI, PLTH, Verano, and Cresco.
 Companies in this quadrant are right to consider stock repurchases or using cash in acquisitions.
 They can afford some additional debt and can take advantage of the ongoing dislocation in equity prices.

-- At the top left are companies with high valuation metrics and low leverage.
+- On the right lies Jushi, AYR, Ascend, and Schwazze (not pictured).
+AYR has moved into our danger zone, but its metrics are not nearly as troublesome as the Schwazze.
+At the top left are companies with high valuation metrics and low leverage.
 These companies should look to do an equity issuance depending on their positioning in the liquidity graph below.

 - The fourth graph introduces the free cash flow adjusted current ratio liquidity measure into the mix.
 Companies with less than 1x on this measure will likely have to raise capital next year.
 Surprisingly, eight of the companies fall into this bucket (including Schwazze, not pictured).